How to connect an API-first loyalty engine with marketing automation? Open Loyalty + Bloomreach example

 Recently, one partner asked for our technical expertise with a very interesting use case involving automating a loyalty system with different point currencies, multiple tiers, and client communication.

-Our solution involved connecting Open Loyalty, the API-first loyalty engine, to Bloomreach, a suite of e-commerce personalization tools.
+Our solution involved connecting Open Loyalty, the API-first loyalty management system, to Bloomreach, a suite of e-commerce personalization tools.
 Thanks to the API-first model and ease of integration, it took under 30 minutes to implement a developer–friendly business case.
 And thanks to the MACH approach adopted by both platforms, the ease of integration is at highest level

 The result was successful and is applicable in many similar cases – which inspired us to share details in this blog.